openstack/openstack-manuals/doc/doc-contrib-guide/source/non-native-english-speakers.rst

 OpenStack projects communicate in English, and our documentation is written in US English.
 However, many documentation contributors have English as a second (or third, or fourth) language.
-This poses many challenges for non- native English speakers, but there are some things that native English- speakers can do to make it easier to include non-native speakers in our community.
+This poses many challenges for non- native English speakers, but there are some things that native English speakers can do to make it easier to include non-native speakers in our community.
 This chapter contains some suggestions for both native and non-native English speakers to help make our community more inclusive and